electron/electron/README.md

 ## Documentation

+Check out the [awesome](https://github.com/sindresorhus/awesome-electron) list from [@sindresorhus](https://github.com/sindresorhus) to see a curated list of some excellent apps built using electron, as well as some helpful resources on getting started.

 Guides and the API reference are located in the [docs](https://github.com/atom/electron/tree/master/docs) directory.
 It also contains documents describing how to build and contribute to Electron.